iSWLab/Study-on-Platooning-Traffic-Light-Recognition-and-PID-Based-Path-Control-for-Autonomous-Robots/README.md

 ## Introduction to the Project
-we introduce the implementation of a path tracking for platooning autonomous driving robots.
+We introduce the implementation of a path tracking for platooning autonomous driving robots.
 The system employs PID control, a feedback control mechanism, to ensure the robots remain on track.
 Ultrasonic sensors are also utilized to measure the inter-robot distance, enabling adaptive speed adjustments for the following robot.

 ## System Design